top of page

 Relevant Trends

-• Curriculum as a community Online collaboration and teamwork
+• Curriculum as a community Online

 • Learners develop content and share it with their peers.

-• Smart Content Creation Expertly designed user journeys
+• Expertly designed user journeys

-• Virtual Conferencing
+• Virtual conferencing

-• Live education platforms, virtual learning vs at a physical location
+• Live education platforms & virtual learning vs at a physical location

 • KPIs: % of users engaged through workshops